 Our Mission Statement, which was written by the pupils, is central to everything we do and is based on the word RESPECT.
 Our pupils are often involved in writing whole school policies such as the Playground Code which they review and add to each year.

 Pupils start their 7 year journey in one of the early years foundations classes then progress through class 1 and 2 – the Key Stage 1 or infant classes and then enter the Key Stage 2 or Junior classes 3, 4, 5 and 6.
 The pupils then leave us to start their Secondary School education.

-We are a welcoming, inclusive school – all pupils and their families are welcome here and pupils with Special Educational Needs benefit from our good SEN provision.
+We are a welcoming, inclusive school – all pupils and their families are welcome here and pupils with Special Educational Needs benefit from our good SEND provision.
 We also have toileting facilities for the disabled.

-Our school site is often a surprise to visitors because at the rear of the school we have a large playground with 3 adventure playgrounds, a nature area with a pond and a large field.
+Our school site is often a surprise to visitors because at the rear of the school we have a large playground with 3 adventure playgrounds, a nature area and a large field.
 Our Parle Pavilion is very popular with our pupils for use in lesson times and during breaks and lunchtimes.

 We also have allotments and raised beds where the pupils grow many different types of vegetables which we then serve in our school kitchen.
 We believe in the importance of learning outside of the classroom and hence our extensive grounds are well used and we go on many trips.We are closely linked to our Parish Church, Our Lady, Help of Christians and St.Helen – our Priest often visits our school and we visit the Church on a regular basis.
 The prayer life of our school is important and each day begins with either an assembly or a prayer service in class.
 Prayers are also said throughout the day.